Hk9193/Data_Scrapper_Auto_Captcha_Solver/README.md

 ]
 ```

-> See `googlequeries.txt` for alternative DJ/Instagram-focused query examples.
+> See `googlequeries.txt` for additional example queries.

 ### Key settings